NomicFoundation/hardhat/packages/buidler-vyper/README.md

-# buidler-example-plugin
+# buidler-vyper

 [![npm](https://img.shields.io/npm/v/@nomiclabs/buidler-vyper.svg)](https://www.npmjs.com/package/@nomiclabs/buidler-vyper)

-[Buidler](http://getbuidler.com) plugin example to develop smart contracts with Vyper.
+[Buidler](http://buidler.dev) plugin to develop smart contracts with Vyper.

 ## What

 This plugin adds support for Vyper to Buidler.
-Once installed, Vyper contracts will can be compiled by running the `compile` task.
+Once installed, Vyper contracts can be compiled by running the `compile` task.

 This plugin generates the same artifact format as the built-in Solidity compiler, so that it can be used in conjunction with all other plugins.